InEngine-NET/InEngine.NET/docs-src/scheduling.md

 [Commands](commands) can be run at certain times on recurring schedules.

+Scheduled commands are different from queued commands.
+A command is queued when it is desirable to run the command once, as soon as possible.
+Queued commands are typically configured right before being dispatched.
+A command is scheduled when is it is desirable to run the command many times, on a definite schedule.

+InEngine.NET takes a strictly programmatic approach to defining a schedule.
+A command schedule is defined in code, not in an external data store.
+There are several advantages to this approach.
+One advantage is that the schedule can be versioned alongside the command code.
+Another advantage is that there is no overhead from managing additional state in an external data store.

 ## Scheduling a Command

 A job schedule is created by adding a class to your plugin assembly that implements the **InEngine.Core.ICommandSchedule** interface.